Shadow Black

 Jericho Brown, Guggenheim Fellow & author of The Tradition

 "Shadow Black eludes and surprises, a palimpsest against which Naima Yael Tokunow projects the difficult ontology of a lyric identity destabilized by paradigmatic forces meant to corral queerness and femaleness and the facets of a bi-racial identity.
-Tokunow is a limber lyric poem with a diamond-hard edge that will “…find the way to make teeth/and to open [her] mouth for them…”
+Tokunow is a limber lyric poem with a diamond-hard edge that will '…find the way to make teeth/and to open [her] mouth for them…'”

 Carmen Giménez Smith, Co-Director of Cantomundo & author of Be Recorder

 "Shadow Black's poems are tightly wound, angled with energy against their specific and deliberate forms, often prosaic, often menacing and eager for the soft mouth of a reader.
 Riding on the tension between academic, prophetic, elegiac and manifesto voices, Tokunow employs language that seeks moments of penetration and surprise.
-To experience this collection is to experience the myriad responses, violent and hopeful, to the projection hugging so much skin in America: Shadow Black."
+To experience this collection is to experience the myriad of responses, violent and hopeful, to the projection hugging so much skin in America: Shadow Black."

 Josh Roark, Editor of Frontier Poetry